vincentqb/dot.py/README.md

 1. Be sure to include `**/*.rendered` in `.gitignore` if you put your dotfiles into a git repository.

-## Testing during Development
+## Testing

-Run tests with pytest using `python3 -m pytest` from the root of the repository.
+Run tests with `python3 -m pytest` from the root of the repository.